yuki-koyama/split-toning/README.md

 # split-toning

-A Blender addon for simulating the Split Toning effect in Adobe Lightroom/Photoshop
+A Blender add-on for simulating the Split Toning effect in Adobe Lightroom/Photoshop

 ## Contributing